JianchaoBai/bjc1987.github.io/index.md

 ### Talks and conference
 1. **`Talks`**
+- March 17，2022, Report on “Accelerated stochastic ADMM and its extensions”，Tianyuan Mathematical Center in Southwest China，
 - August 15-19, 2021, Report on "Accelerated stochastic ADMM with applications in supervised learning".
 The 13-th Annual Conference on Computational Mathematics of Chinese Mathematical Society, Nanjing Normal University, China.
 - June 18, 2021, Report on “Deterministic and stochastic ADMM for structured convex optimization”.
 Henan Normal University, China. (invited by Prof. Yonggang Pei)
 - April 21, 2021, Report on “Deterministic and stochastic ADMM for structured convex optimization”.
 Beihang University, China. (invited by Prof. Jiaxin Xie)